aisingapore/ai-practitioner-handbook/book/6-modelling/eval-metrics.md

 This guide assumes that you have a fair understanding of why the stakeholders is developing the AI/ML project (understand the business value), and have a reasonable understanding for the implementation difficulty of the evaluation for given the dataset.

-# High level metrics (classification)
+# High level metrics (for classification problems)
 This section covers some of the most common metrics used for evaluating model for classification problem.
 Do note that this is not exhaustive list but covers the some of common high level metrics that are useful when communicating with stakeholders.

 1. Accuracy = $\frac{TP + TN}{TP + FP + TN + FN}$

-   Simple to explain but not suitable if the dataset is unbalanced
+   Simple for explaining to stakeholders but not suitable if the dataset is unbalanced.

 2. Precision = $\frac{TP}{TP+FP}$

-   Definition: Out of the <u>positive predictions</u>, how many are correct.
-It focuses on finding positive cases
+   Simplified explaination: Out of the <u>positive predictions</u>, how many are correct.
+It focuses on finding positive cases.

 3. Recall = $\frac{TP}{TP+FN}$

-   Definition: Out of the <u>actual positive</u>, how many are correct.
-It focuses on weeding out the negative cases
+   Simplified explaination: Out of the <u>actual positive</u>, how many are correct.
+It focuses on weeding out the negative cases.

 4. F1 Score = 2 * $\frac{Precision * Recall}{Precision + Recall}$